 I’ve got the secret trick to infusing this sauce with classic nacho flavor.
 And all it takes is 1 jalapeno, a little hot sauce, and some simple seasonings.
 Read on and get ready to make some nachos!

 See recipe card below this post for ingredient quantities and full instructions.

-- Melt butter in a saucepan and add a sliced jalapeno (seeds removed).
-Let the jalapeno flavor up the butter for about 2 minutes.
-Remove pepper and leave the butter in the pan.
+- Melt butter in a saucepan and add sliced jalapeno (seeds removed).
+Let the jalapenos flavor up the butter for about 2 minutes.
+Remove and leave the butter in the pan.

 - Whisk in flour and cook for 2 minutes, until you can no longer smell flour.

 - Add the milk in splashes, whisking continuously to ensure a smooth result.

 - Bring to a gentle boil, reduce to a simmer.
 Add cayenne, hot sauce, and paprika.

 - Reduce heat to low.
 If the base is too hot when the cheese is added, you’ll end up with a grainy consistency.
 Add the cheese.

 - Stir continuously until melted and smooth.
 Serve immediately with chips!
 Save leftovers for Chili Cheese Dogs.